Kal47/resonite-headless/README.md

 Place your `Config.json` into `Config` folder.
 Logs would be stored in `Logs` folder.

 You probably need to set `vm.max_map_count=262144` by doing `echo "vm.max_map_count=262144" >> /etc/sysctl.conf` lest you end up with frequent GC crashes.

+### Modding

+Install mods like you would the client.